Is Not Invented Here Bias Undermining Your Growth?

 What is not invented here bias?

 Even in the digital age new ideas and innovations can take a long time to be adopted by organisations that could benefit from them.
 Why is this?
-One explanation is the “If I (or we) didn’t invent it, then it’s not worth much.”
+Not invented here bias refers to where “If I (or we) didn’t invent it, then it’s not worth much.”

-This is sometimes referred to as Not Invented-Here bias.
-The behavioural economist Dan Ariely conducted experiments to understand why this occurs.
+The behavioural economist Dan Ariely conducted experiments to understand why not invented here bias occurs.
 He identified that:

 - People appreciate their own ideas a lot more than solutions invented by others.